Rate-Splitting Multiple Access for Multi-antenna Downlink Communication Systems: Spectral and Energy Efficiency Tradeoff: Numerical Results and Discussions

 We note the fact that the computational complexity of Problem (\ref{RS-tradeoff-SOO-problem-2}) and Problem (\ref{RS-tradeoff-MOO-problem-1}) are the same, while that of Problem (\ref{RS-tradeoff-SOO-problem-3}) and Problem (\ref{RS-tradeoff-MOO-problem-1-1}) are also the same, hence this subsection only investigates the convergence performance of Problem (\ref{RS-tradeoff-SOO-problem-2}) and Problem (\ref{RS-tradeoff-SOO-problem-3}) proposed under weighted-sum approach.

-Denote the proposed Algorithm \ref{algorithm-SCA} running with (\ref{RS-tradeoff-SOO-problem-2}) and (\ref{RS-tradeoff-SOO-problem-3}) as ``RS-SOCP'' and ``RS-GCP'', respectively.
-As a comparison, an SOCP approximation of Problem (\ref{RS-tradeoff-SOO-problem-3}) has been considered by replacing the exponential cone (\ref{eq:low-1}) and (\ref{eq:low-2}) with their convex approximations (see (43) in \cite{Tervo2018tradeoff}) and we denote this SOCP approximation method as ''RS-GCP-SOCP''.
-In addition, the Dinkelbach's algorithm proposed in \cite{Shiwen2013letter} is also considered as our benchmark algorithm, which is denoted as ''RS-D-MMSE''.
+Denote the proposed low-complexity algorithm for two-user system as ``RSMA-LC''.
+Then, denote the proposed Algorithm \ref{algorithm-SCA} running with (\ref{RS-tradeoff-SOO-problem-2}) and (\ref{RS-tradeoff-SOO-problem-3}) as ``RSMA-LB I'' and ``RSMA-LB II'', respectively.
+As a comparison, an SOCP approximation of Problem (\ref{RS-tradeoff-SOO-problem-3}) has been considered by replacing the exponential cone (\ref{eq:low-1}) and (\ref{eq:low-2}) with their convex approximations (see (43) in \cite{Tervo2018tradeoff}) and we denote this SOCP approximation method as ``RSMA-3''.
+In addition, the Dinkelbach's algorithm proposed in \cite{Shiwen2013letter} is also considered as our benchmark algorithm, which is denoted as ``RSMA-D-MMSE''.
 Basically, the idea of this benchmark algorithm is to use the WMMSE method to solve the parametric subproblems obtained from applying the Dinkelbach's algorithm to Problem (\ref{RS-tradeoff-SOO}).
-For completeness of the analysis, the NoRS is also considered, whose design problem can be solved by Dinkelbach's algorithm with semi-closed form solution \cite{Razaviyayn2014PHD} in each iteration or by (\ref{RS-tradeoff-SOO-problem-3}) with minor modifications.
-Those methods are represented by ''NoRS-D-bisearch'' and ''NoRS-GCP'', respectively.
+For completeness of the analysis, the SDMA is also considered, whose design problem can be solved by Dinkelbach's algorithm with semi-closed form solution \cite{Razaviyayn2014PHD} in each iteration or by (\ref{RS-tradeoff-SOO-problem-3}) with minor modifications.
+Those methods are represented by ``SDMA-D-bisearch'' and ``SDMA-LB II'', respectively.
 The algorithms are summarized and compared in Table I.

 Fig.~\ref{Iteration} compares the numbers of iterations for those SCA algorithms with one layer iteration to converge when there are 3 users with $[\theta_{1},\theta_{2},\theta_{3}]=[0,\pi/9,2\pi/9]$ and $\nu_{1}=\nu_{2}=\nu_{3}=1$.
 The SNR is 20 dB and the objective value in Y-axis is the optimal objective value of Problem (\ref{RS-tradeoff-SOO}).
-It is observed that the RS-GCP method takes the least number of iterations to converge since the GCP approximation is a tighter approximation of the original Problem (\ref{RS-tradeoff-SOO}).
-In contrast, the lower bound of rate proposed in Lemma \ref{First-surroagte-function-lemma}, which is also known as the WMMSE lower bound, is a looser one.
+It is observed that the RSMA-LB II method takes the least number of iterations to converge since the LB II approximation is a tighter approximation of the original Problem (\ref{RS-tradeoff-SOO}) than LB I. But all optimization algorithms we proposed for RSMA converge to the same boundary point, which is higher than that of the SDMA.